 Experts theorize that women are reluctant to seek treatment because the condition is taboo.
 No mother wants to admit to feeling cold — or worse — toward her child, and if she does, she runs the risk of being deemed unfit.
 There’s also no existing clear-cut course of treatment.
 Though medications are available to treat depression and anxiety, they take weeks to actually work, and knowing her doctor can’t make her better right away might further discourage a new mom from asking for help.

-We talked to doctors and researchers to answer questions about PPD, and the first-of-its-kind drug that could help millions of new moms over the next few years.
+Below, we talked to doctors and researchers to answer questions about PPD, and the first-of-its-kind drug that could help millions of new moms over the next few years.

 What causes PPD, and what does it actually look like?